irving-statek/open-pnp-wiki/Bottom-Vision.md

 ![Offsets Explained](https://user-images.githubusercontent.com/9963310/115862405-67b37180-a434-11eb-96ff-1f22ec1c9b0b.png)

-You will probably need to customize the pipeline a bit for your machine.
-See the [Tips](#tips) section below.
-There is likely to be a lot of discussion and learning happening on [the mailing list](http://groups.google.com/group/openpnp).
-That should be your first stop for help.

 # Part Configuration
 ___
 NOTE: the following is quite outdated, not taking into account the new system of **Vision Settings** or **Exposed Pipeline Parameters**.